url-kaist/AlterGround-LeGO-LOAM/README.md

 **A LiDAR odometry framework that can easily test the ground-segmentation algorithms.**

 The page for ***PaGO-LOAM: Robust Ground-Optimized LiDAR Odometry***, a LiDAR odometry framework based on *LeGO-LOAM*, in which it is easy and straightforward to test whether ground segmentation algorithms help extract features and improve SLAM performance.
-By leveraging the SOTA ground segmentation method $Patchwork$, the system takes in the raw point cloud and ground point cloud for estimating the odometry.
+By leveraging the SOTA ground segmentation method ***Patchwork***, the system takes in the raw point cloud and ground point cloud for estimating the odometry.

 ![overview](PaGO-LOAM/PaGO-LOAM/launch/overview.jpeg)